s3a-spatialaudio/VISR/Readme.md

 The software is provided under the permissive ISC (Internet Systems Consortium) printed below and in the Licence.md file

+This work was supported by the EPSRC Programme Grant S3A: Future Spatial Audio for an Immersive Listener Experience at Home (EP/L000539/1) http://www.s3a-spatialaudio.org and the BBC as part of the BBC Audio Research Partnership.

 We kindly ask to acknowledge the use of this software in publications or software.

 Paper citation: